v-49/sphinx/source/main/installation.rst

    <a href="https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html" target="_blank">NVIDIA Container Toolkit</a>

-1. You can check if the NVIDIA drivers are available using the following command:
+• You can check if the NVIDIA drivers are available using the following command:

    .. code-block:: bash

        nvidia-smi

+Install the |nvidia_toolkit_link|.

+Note that CUDA is required for LatentVelo.

+.. |nvidia_toolkit_link| raw:: html

+   <a href="https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html" target="_blank">NVIDIA Container Toolkit</a>

 3. Set the Image Repository and Pull the Image
 -------------------------------------------------------------------------------------------

-1. Configure the provided image repository address and account information, then pull the required Docker image:
+• Configure the provided image repository address and account information, then pull the required Docker image:

    .. code-block:: bash

-       docker pull your_repository/velogif:latest
+       docker pull velogif-registry.ap-southeast-1.cr.aliyuncs.com/velogif/velogif:latest

-2. Check local images and ensure that the VeloGIF image is successfully pulled:
+• Check local images and ensure that the VeloGIF image is successfully pulled:

    .. code-block:: bash